ivoa-std/LineTAP/README.md

 # LineTAP: IVOA Relational Model for Spectral Lines

-This document is a IVOA NOTE proposing a relational schema to describe spectral line transitions that can be queried using the TAP protocol.
+This document is a IVOA Working Draft proposing a relational schema to describe spectral line transitions that can be queried using the TAP protocol.

 ## Current status